SamGrigg04/FMCSA-Scraper/README.md

 * Only file paths need special handling in the frozen EXE; plain strings like API tokens work as-is
 * Progress reporting in the GUI is multi-threaded and updates in real-time
+* You'll need to replace example_config.json and example_secrets.json with the real thing. config.json should generate upon running the program, but secrets.json has to be populated with the actual values

 Do you want me to do that?